Case study / HeliosX / AI product architecture

 The Q1-Q9 analytics pack reframed several roadmap assumptions.
 Paid Social underperformance was largely an in-app webview problem.
 Homepage weight-loss drag was a CTA discoverability issue.
 GP-consent drop-off was exit-without-engaging, not opt-out.
 AV booking asymptoted at seven days, so delayed return was not the primary explanation.

 For AI product work, this mattered because prompts without evidence quickly become confident theatre.
-The analytics pack gave agents and humans the same briefable facts: what was measured, what it suggested, what remained uncertain, and which claim was safe to use in a prototype rationale.
+The analytics pack gave the team and the tools the same briefable facts: what was measured, what it suggested, what remained uncertain, and which claim was safe to use in a prototype rationale.

 System 03

-I built a prototype quality gate that combines deterministic checks with agentic judgement.
-A generator creates or revises the prototype, lint and visual audits run first, and then specialist critics review UI/UX, visual brand, copy, compliance, and persona fit.
-A coordinator moves the run through deterministic terminal states such as approved, awaiting human review, escalated, or budget exhausted.
+I built a prototype quality gate that combines automated checks with specialist review.
+A generator creates or revises the prototype, lint and visual audits run first, and then dedicated reviewers assess UI/UX, visual brand, copy, compliance, and persona fit.
+A coordinator moves the run through clear outcome states such as approved, awaiting review, escalated, or budget exhausted.

 The point was not to make AI produce pretty screens faster.
 It was to make AI-assisted design inspectable: every output had a brief, section inventory, state file, iteration folders, screenshots, reviewer findings, and a documented decision trail.